rust-embedded-community/tb6612fng-rs/examples/stm32f4-single-motor-example/README.md

 1. Connect the board via USB
 2. Run `cargo run` (the correct chip & target is already defined in `Cargo.toml` and `.cargo/config`)
 3. Enjoy your running program :)

+To instead compile & run this with `embedded-hal` v1.0.0 pre-release support you can build it with `cargo run --no-default-features --features hal_v1`.